 4. Get Your Finances in Order

-• Don't go into your overdraft
+• Don’t use your overdraft

 5. Get a New Mortgage Deal